NightwindDev/Tweak-Tutorial/p3_views.md

 # How Do You Create a Tweak?

+##### **Notice:** bear in mind that you don't really hook classes, you hook methods.
+But to keep consistency across this tutorial we'll refer to that by saying hook a class.

 ## How do we create our own shapes on top of the software?

 Let's say we theoretically wanted to make a shape on our screen.
 How would we accomplish that?
 Well, we would need to use <a href="https://developer.apple.com/documentation/uikit?language=objc">UIKit</a>.